My Review of the Cybex Arc Trainer (”The BMW of Elliptical Trainers”)

 What I Like:

-• A great workout but not hard on the joints: The unique ”reverse arc” motion moves your legs in a biomechanically correct pathway – reducing stress at your knee.
+• A great workout and not hard on the joints: The unique “reverse arc” motion moves your legs in a biomechanically correct pathway – reducing stress at your knee.
 The arc never places your toe behind your knee (when your toe moves behind your knee there is significantly more stress applied to your knee joint).

 • Adjustable stride height: This is where the Cybex Arc Trainer really shines.
 With other elliptical trainers, your stride height remains fixed in the same position.
 With the Cybex Arc Trainer, the stride height – how high your knees come up as you stride – is adjustable.
 As Cybex describes: “At the lower incline levels, the ‘glide’ is a cross country skier.
 In the mid-range levels, the motion is a ’stride’ (like an elliptical except with proper positioning).
 At the high levels, the ‘climb’ of a stepper or climber.”
 I like the variety this provides in my workouts, both physical and mental.
 Especially during the “Hill Profile” programmed workout.